Tecolutla: Tourism

-Geography and climate
+Geography

 However, Tecolutla's biggest attraction is its geography and climate.
 Situated on the Veracruz coast, Tecolutla has estuaries, canals and mangroves.
 These estuaries are at the mouth of the Tecolutla River which flows through the states of Puebla and Veracruz, with an extension of 7,950.05 km.
 It is surrounded by the Sierra de Huachinango to the east and the Sierra de Zocapoaxtla to the south.
 The river is fed by summer rains in the lower elevation and by year-round rains in the higher elevations.
 The river passes by a number of cities and towns such as Cuetzalan, Zacapoaxtla, Zapotitlán, Huauchinango, Tajín, Tecuantepec, El Espinal, Papantla, Gutiérrez Zamora, Cazones, Coatzintla, Chumatlan, Poza Rica, then finally to Tecolutla at its mouth.

 These estuaries have abundant vegetation and aquatic, and semi-aquatic wildlife such as crabs, lobsters, red snapper, shad, white and black herons and in the mangroves, two species of alligator.
 There are three estuaries that are visited most.
 The first is called Del Silencio, which has about five km of navigable waters and filled with mangroves.
 The name comes from the relative lack of sound, except for the buzzing of insects, and water dripping from trees.
 The second is called De la Cruz, with very clear waters, 25 km of navigable waters in which sea bass can be fished in season.
 The third is called Del Narajo and is the largest with 40 km of navigable waters and is bordered by ranches and orange groves.
 There is also an abundance of wild birds such as ibis, cormorants, parrots, guinea fowl, eagles, falcons, storks and others.

 The municipality has 40 km of beaches.
 For ten km north along the coast from Tecolutla are the most important beaches: Santa María del Mar and Barra Boca de Lima, which have warm waters with some motion.
 At Barra Boca de Lima is the Largartos Estuary.
 A bit further away (32 km) is Barra Tenixtepec, which is suitable for aquatic sports.
 Tecolutla is the beginning of a small tourist corridor which includes beaches such as La Guadalupe, La Vigueta, Playa Oriente, Monte Gordo, Casitas and Maracaibo.
 This area is known as the Costa Esmeralda because of the green ocean near the beaches, and many contain three and four star hotels, bungalows and trailer parks.